ionic-team/ionic-framework/packages/core/src/components/toggle/readme.md

 string

-Reflects the value of the form control.
+the value of the toggle.

 ## Attributes